ArunKumarGanesan716/Capstone_Arun/README.md

 # UC-B-Capstone Project — Investor Risk Profiling & Product Recommendation

 Project notebook: `Capstone_Arun_UCB_2025.ipynb`
+!!! note
-!!! ## **Note: This file is large and may not render on GitHub.
+## **Note: This file is large and may not render on GitHub.
 Please download a copy to view it locally.**

 ## Executive summary / Business objective